 If you do not serve these, the court will delay the hearing for a few more months.
 You will have to re-do all the notices and your order will be delayed.

-Those people do not need to be notified at all.
+The only exceptions to the Zoom service requirements are the people who do not need to be notified at all:

 For help starting a guardianship…

-The Civil Self Help Center at the Law Library can help you get guardianship over minors you care for.
-The Center is offering phone appointments only during the emergency.
+SH@LL (Self Help at the Law Library, formerly Civil Self Help Center) may be able to help you get guardianship of minors you care for.
 Call 916-426-2731 to request an an appointment.

 kf 6/2020